miriam-goldman/microSLAM/README.md

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/permutationnew.png" with=400>

-In this case compared to 100 permutation of the tau test we have the most extreme example and a significant pvalue.
-Therefor it makes sense to use the microSLAM mixed model to find the betas for the gene-by-gene-trait associations
+In this case compared to 100 permutations of the tau test we have the most extreme example and a significant pvalue.
+Therefore it makes sense to use the microSLAM mixed model to find the betas for the gene-by-gene-trait associations

 ### $\beta$ test for gene-trait associations